 The rules regarding registration mean it is essential that athletes are registered and aware of their registration details.

 While road runners will still be able to compete unattached, athletes, who wish to represent their club (and claim the registered athlete discount on entry fees) in road running events, will need to be registered.

 Checks on registration

-Checks on an athlete’s registration status can be made at www.englandathletics.org/licencechecks.
+To ensure that you or others are registered prior to competition an athlete's registration status can be confirmed at www.englandathletics.org/licencechecks.
 Competition providers can also upload spreadsheets of entrant/ competitor details for automated checks.

 England Athletics is working with partners, including clubs and competition providers, to minimise the number of instances in which disqualification due to ineligibilty occurs.
 In the event of an athlete being disqualified after competing, Power of 10 will delete marks achieved by the athlete.